ellimist/dumpy/README.md

 # Dumpy

-Command line for easy file sharing from terminal
+Easy file sharing straight from the command line

 ## Installation